peerigon/parse-domain/README.md

 console.log(parseResult.ipVersion); // 4
 ```

 It's debatable if a library for parsing domains should also accept IP addresses.
-In fact, you could argue that [`parseDomain`](#api-js-parseDomain) should reject an IP address as invalid domain.
-While this is true from a technical point of view, we decided to report IP addresses in a special way because we assume that a lot of people are using this library to make sense out of a hostname (see [#102](https://github.com/peerigon/parse-domain/issues/102)).
+In fact, you could argue that [`parseDomain`](#api-js-parseDomain) should reject an IP address as invalid.
+While this is true from a technical point of view, we decided to report IP addresses in a special way because we assume that a lot of people are using this library to make sense from an arbitrary hostname (see [#102](https://github.com/peerigon/parse-domain/issues/102)).

 ### 👉 Reserved domains